Rdbaker/GameCenter/deploy/readme.md

 ###Deploy database

 First we need to create a database password since we can't store that in git.
-Edit the databse config file at `~/rank/deploy/conf.sh` and add a password to the line:
+Edit the database config file at `~/rank/deploy/conf.sh` and add a password to the line:

 ```
 export PGPASSWORD=""